Opentrons/opentrons/api/docs/v2/pipettes/configuring.rst

         pipette.configure_nozzle_layout(
             style=COLUMN,
             start="A12",
-            tip_racks=[tip_rack]
+            tip_racks=[column_rack]
         )

-.. versionadded: 2.16
+.. versionadded:: 2.16

 Let's unpack some of the details of this code.

-First, we've given a special name to the tip rack, ``partial_pickup_tips``.
+First, we've given a special name to the tip rack, ``column_rack``.
 You can name your tip racks whatever you like, but if you're performing full pickup and partial pickup in the same protocol, you'll need to keep them separate.
 See :ref:`partial-tip-rack-adapters` below.

 Next, we load the 96-channel pipette.
 Note that ``load_instrument()`` only has a single argument.
 The 96-channel pipette occupies both mounts, so ``mount`` is omissible.
 The ``tip_racks`` argument is always optional.
 But it would have no effect to declare it here, because every call to ``configure_nozzle_layout()`` resets the pipette's :py:obj:`.InstrumentContext.tip_racks` property.